Andrew Vaughn Preview, Player Props: White Sox vs. Orioles

 Andrew Vaughn At The Plate

-- In 36.7% of his games this year, Vaughn has had at least one RBI.
-He's picked up more than one in 12.5% and driven in three or more of his team's runs in five contests.
+- Vaughn has had an RBI in 44 games this year (36.4%), including 15 multi-RBI outings (12.4%).
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 40.0% of his games this season, with more than one run scored in 3.3%.
+- He has scored in 48 games this year (39.7%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.